laceywade/TammingaLab.github.io/index.md

 * To relate individual and group-level linguistic behavior and phenomena, especially with respect to language change
 * To develop quantitative approaches to the microtemporal dynamics of language variation in perception and production

+Inquiries from both prospective undergraduate RAs and prospective Ph.D. students should be directed to Meredith Tamminga.